Elmhurst University offers a warm welcome to friends and neighbors in the local community and beyond.

 Introducing Neighbor News

-The College recently launched a new community newsletter, Elmhurst College Neighbor News.
+The University recently launched a new community newsletter, Elmhurst University Neighbor News.

 Our Community Music Program offers private lessons in voice and 17 instruments, ranging from piano to clarinet to tuba.
 Whether you’re a novice or an experienced musician, we’ll help you take your talent to the next level.